Who are we?

 Whenever a Guest, Club Member or Editor visits the website we record no personal data concerning your visit.
 In other words, we do not record who or where you are by any means which would allow us to personally identify you.
-Exceptions to this are if you choose to join our mailing list, or if you choose to send a message to the Committee via our Contact Form.
+The exception to this is if you choose to send a message to the Committee via our Contact Form.

-Whenever a user with Administrator privileges logs in to the web site we record their IP address, hostname and general location, as identified by the IP address.
+Whenever a user with Administrator privileges logs in to the web site we record their IP address, hostname and location of their internet service provider, as identified by the IP address.

 Whenever you use the Contact Form to contact the Club Committee, the data you enter is sent directly to the Club Secretary via email.
 This data is not stored on the website.